IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>2 - Install supporting software</summary>

-To install all supporting software, run the **install_supporting_software** shell script.
-The script will install the IBM Concert toolkit, Grype, Docker and other software needed for this demo.
+The install_supporting_software.sh shell script will install the IBM Concert toolkit, Grype, Docker and other software needed for this demo.

-To run the install_supporting_software.sh shell script, execute the code in a terminal:
+### Action 2.1: Execute the code below in a terminal.

 <code class="code-block"> ./install_supporting_software.sh </code>